artist color wheel: the artist's favorite tool for creating beautiful art

 • Phthalo Blue

-mixing secondary colors
+the secondary colors

-Yellow and blue mixed together make green.
+The combination of yellow and blue make green.

 For example: We can get different greens by using various blue colors.